With grey skies over North Korea, leader puts on a happy face

 Ryoo said that to see a leader walking arm-in-arm with his wife would be “weird” in the South, let alone the ultra-conservative North which made him wonder if Kim really understood what he was doing.

-“I don’t know if Kim Jong-un realizes where his country is right now.”
+“I don’t know if Kim Jong-un realises where his country is right now.”